Things to Do in Malaga – Exploring Andalusia, Spain

 The castle itself costs €3.00 to enter, and we recommend you do it at least once.
 There isn’t THAT much to see inside, but the walls are cool to walk along, and the small museum provides some interesting facts and exhibits related to military warfare in Spain.

-Enjoy Tapas and Sangria at the Plaza de la Merced
+Things to Do in Malaga – Enjoy Tapas and Sangria at the Plaza de la Merced

 We spent most sunny afternoons sipping sangria and snacking on tapas in Plaza de la Malaga.
 It’s a lively square buzzing with activity, and an excellent location for people watching.